Maria Edgeworth (1768–1849), prolific English novelist and teacher, wrote Castle Rackrent (1800);

-One of the eminent intellectuals in Irish history, for more than a quarter-century she bore her high standards as an educationist and writer on class, race and gender.
+One of the eminent intellectuals in Irish history, for more than a quarter-century Edgeworth bore her high standards as an educationist and writer on class, race and gender.
 Outspoken and small in stature she was never short on grace and wit.
 Maria Edgeworth was born on 1 January 1768 at her maternal grandfather's home at Black Bourton, Oxfordshire, England.
-Her father, an Anglo-Irishman Richard Lovell Edgeworth (1744–1817), writer, scientist, inventor and educationist, who would marry four times and have twenty-four children.
-Her mother, Anna Maria Elers (1743–1773), would die when Maria was six, attended by Dr. Darwin, Charles' Darwin's father, who tried in vain to save her.
-The beautiful Honora Sneyd (d.1780) became Maria's first step-mother.
+Her father, an Anglo-Irishman, Richard Lovell Edgeworth (1744–1817), writer, scientist, inventor and educationist, would marry four times and in total have twenty-four children.
+Her mother, Anna Maria Elers (1743–1773), died when Maria was six.
+She was attended by Dr. Darwin, the father of Charles Darwin, who tried in vain to save her.
+Honora Sneyd (d.1780) became Maria's first step-mother.

 Under the ever-watchful eye of her father, a follower of Jean Jacques Rousseau, his high hopes for her led her to attend Mrs. Lattafière's school in Derby until 1780 studying among other subjects dancing and French, then on to Mrs. Davis's school in Upper Wimpole Street, London.
 She loved to tell stories in the dorms and wrote many for her siblings and assisted in their education and upbringing.
 She was a fast learner and voracious reader though her eyes troubled her with inflammation at times.
 When her mother died, she as the eldest became very close to her father who would give her writing assignments while young, and who was to profoundly influence her work, insisting on reading and editing most of the works she produced while he was alive.
 It's often said that he was too heavy-handed and interfering, that the moral tone and preachment she sometimes affected was not genuinely hers and stunted her expression.